 Having explored most of historic Moscow my friend and I decided to go further afield and visit one of the small, out-of-the-way traditional old Russian towns.
-People ‘in the know’ suggested Gorohovets as a perfectly preserved provincial town, that traces its origins to the time of Katherine the Great.
+People ‘in the know’ suggested Gorohovets as a perfectly preserved provincial town, that traces its origins to the time of Catherine the Great.
 So Gorohovets it was.
 We booked a bus tour that would take us on a day trip to this little town in Vladimir district, 330 km west of Moscow, way past the line where the civilization is said to end.

 Considering Moscow’s infamous traffic jams, that routinely stop the flow of traffic in the city for hours on end, the bus was scheduled to depart at 7am.
 Which unfortunately meant that I had to leave my house at the ungodly 5.55am.
 Thankfully, most of Moscow’s motorists seemed to be asleep at this hour and we made the trip with some time to spare.

 The bus arrived and we all happily loaded in.
-After about 2 hours (and all of 20km) we finally crawled out of Moscow as we drove past an elite military academy from where the tanks drove into Moscow during the 1991 revolution.
+After about 2 hours (and all of 20km) we finally crawled out of Moscow as we drove past an elite military academy from which the tanks drove into Moscow during the 1991 revolution.

-We woke up for a pleasant rest stop in Vyazniky to buy a coffee, which for some unique Russian reason was sold from an automatic dispenser at the entrance to the toilet block.
+We woke up for a pleasant rest stop in Vyazniky to get some much-needed coffee, which for some unique Russian reason was sold from an automatic dispenser at the entrance to the toilet block.
 There was also a hotel there with a sign at the front listing important information for the guests.
 The first item on the list was the procedure for calling an ambulance.
 Curious.
 But since we were not planning to stay there I fought off the temptation to inquire about the reasons for such prominent location of ambulance visits on their suggested ‘to do’ list.

 In most other old provincial towns in Russia whatever is left of their heritage is overshadowed by the grey and oppressive post World War II buildings designed to ‘house the masses’.
-Gorohovets somehow avoided the common fate and stayed preserved almost exactly as it was during the rule of Katherine the Great.
+Gorohovets somehow avoided the common fate and stayed preserved almost exactly as it was during the rule of Catherine the Great.

 In 1875 a rail road was built between Moscow and Nizhnii Novgorod that completely bypassed Gorohovets, the town began to decline and remained virtually unchanged ever since.